Case Study

 Let’s point out the obvious first: I’m not a woman aged between 30 and 50.

-However, as a social media manager, it’s in my remit to get a deep understanding of a business’ target audience and ideal customer.
+However, as a social media manager, it’s my responsibility to get a deep understanding of a business’ target audience and ideal customer.

 So, I did.
-That included research by speaking to Becki, speaking to my wife, and speaking to my sister.
+That included research by speaking to Becki and speaking to members of the group, as well as the women in my life.

-It was then about creating a content plan to play on those thoughts and feelings and showing that becoming a member of Be was part of the solution.
+It was then about creating a content plan around their thoughts, feelings and challenges, and showing that becoming a member of Be was part of the solution.

 Here’s what the project included: